Webb Mission Timeline

 2018

-Following successful completion of its final thermal vacuum test, the Optical Telescope Element is delivered to Northrop Grumman in Redondo Beach, California, bringing all of Webb’s flight components under one roof.
+After successfully completing its final thermal vacuum test, the Optical Telescope Element is delivered to Northrop Grumman in Redondo Beach, California, bringing all of Webb's flight components under one roof.
+The first successful communications tests are executed from the Mission Operations Center at STScI to the telescope's spacecraft on the ground in California.

 2019

-For the first time, Webb’s spacecraft element—the sunshield and bus—successfully passes acoustic, vibration, and thermal vacuum tests which simulate the rigors of the launch environment as well as the extreme vacuum of space.
+For the first time, Webb's spacecraft element—the sunshield and bus—successfully passes acoustic, vibration, and thermal vacuum tests that simulate the rigors of the launch environment as well as the extreme vacuum of space.
+Engineers successfully connect the two halves of the Webb telescope—the Optical Telescope Element and the spacecraft—at Northrop Grumman.

 2020